 Death and burial ground of Koller, Karl.

-Koller remained in British captivity until 1947, in Oxford where Charles Lindbergh came to visit him and released returned to Glonn where he at the age of 53 died on 22-12-1951.
-Koller is buried on the local catholic cemetery of Glonn.
+Koller remained in British captivity until 1947, in Oxford where Charles Lindbergh came to visit him and released returned to Glonn.
+Koller also served as the chairman of the Verband Deutscher Soldaten in Bayern.
+He at the age of 53 died of heart problems on 22-12-1951 in Glonn.
+Koller is buried on the local catholic cemetery of Glonn